tito-arch/BABC-2/content/posts/tesla-s-rumoured-new-model-pi-smartphone-designed-to-work-on-mars.md

 ## What will model pi do that other phones can't?

-Well, thanks to the new chip that Tesla has put you will be able to now my crypto using just your phone. and not just the crypto we know as 'Mars coin' which will be made specifically for Mars citizens.
+Well, thanks to the new chip that Tesla has put you will be able to now mine crypto using just your phone. and not just the crypto we know this time it will be called 'Mars coin' which will be made specifically for Mars citizens.

 Using the model pi you can use it to store crypto or even transact other business which in the long run means you have your bank or atm with you.
 The reason I said this phone is going to revolutionize the world and how we